acccounttest/SublimeTabForSublimeTextAndMetroAndWindows/README.md

 After the use of the escape key after a `double tab`, the double same key is broken, change the window or type something, it works only when the script does it when we want to close the banner with the `right click` by sending a emulated escape key.
 Change the size of metro thumbnails, see my Windows theme project, about metro thumbnails in `alt+tab`.
 Important, for the MouseMove, change your thumbnails configuration with WinAeroTweaker, alt+tab section:
--1.Thumbnails size 300
+-Thumbnails size 300
--1.
-Horizontal spacing 10
+-Horizontal spacing 10
--1.
-Vertical spacing 10
+-Vertical spacing 10
--1.
-Left and right margins 20
+-Left and right margins 20
--1.
-Top margin 15
+-Top margin 15
--1.
-Bottom margin 10
+-Bottom margin 10

 Personally i prefer use the number 1, no need to choose between them without knowledge of the title, a list is more appropriate, idk if the setting is reloadable on the fly and apply without need to reconnect the user, i don't have multi resolutions, i don't doubt AHK could control the banner of Metro, it could even split the squares if they start to go outside the screen, for me it was yet the case with not much windows but hopefully it's not too much disturbing, just the configuration allow me to have mouse positioned between the most 4 last used application, i have to move a pixel or two to choose the application.